BricksVR/bricksvr-issue-tracking/README.md

 # BricksVR Issues

-This repo is a place to track bugs and things TODO for BricksVR.
+This repo is a place to track bugs and things to-do for BricksVR.

+## How to play

+BricksVR is currently in private alpha, but we're accepting new users!
+Just fill out the short [alpha signup form](https://forms.gle/ftmL8k9rQeWkTDzBA).
+You can also check out [our Discord community!](https://discord.gg/YgtFHMrGJs)

 ## Reporting a bug / requesting a feature